top of page

 With their combined interest in Arabic culture they set out in 1877 on an historic journey to explore the Middle East, journeying from Beirut, across northern Syria, and south through Mesopotamia to Baghdad in Iraq.
 Lady Anne had a long family background in horses and having spent time with the British consul in Aleppo, James Skene, the Blunts soon adopted a plan originally conceived between Mr Skene and Major Roger Upton some four years earlier; to try to find the best Arabians they could and bring them back to England.
 In this way they could both preserve the already rare and endangered Arabian bloodlines and also infuse the English Thoroughbred with more of the Arabian blood from which that breed had originated.
 Lady Anne encompassed their thoughts with an often quoted phrase,

-‘We have made a plan … of importing some of the best Anazeh blood to England and breeding it pure there…it would be an interesting thing to do
+‘We have made a plan … of importing some of the best Anazeh blood to England and breeding it pure there…it would be an interesting thing to do and I should like much to try it.’

 What followed was the first of two epic journeys expertly described in Lady Anne’s books each of two volumes, ‘The Bedouin Tribes of the Euphrates’ and ‘A Pilgrimage to Nejd’.